Amy McCormick has turned her work placement into her work place after completing her BA Hons Law degree at the University of Stirling.

 “The degree has helped me so much.
 I did a module in accounting and finance law which has been especially useful.
 Banks certainly make the headlines for all the wrong reasons, but we’re a small bank and very much community-focused, operating more like a credit union than risking people’s money.”

-The former St Peter the Apostle High School pupil is the first member of her family to go to university and chose to study in Stirling’s School of Arts & Humanities because of the smaller Law class sizes.
+The former St Peter the Apostle High School pupil is the first member of her family to go to university and chose to study in Stirling’s Faculty of Arts and Humanities because of the smaller Law class sizes.

 She quickly adjusted to student life, made more testing by the fact Amy is partially sighted, with a degenerative eye condition.